balaban0/CoMate/README.md

     ```bash
     node server.js
     ```
-    *Note: On the first run, the application will automatically create the `CoDate.db` database file and populate it with default questions.*
+    *Note: On the first run, the application will automatically create the `CoMate.db` database file and populate it with default questions.*

 4.  **Access the App**
     Open your browser and navigate to: